LSBUGPG/MagicLightShader/Assets/MagicLightShader/Documentation/Instructions.md

 Apply the magic light material to any object you wish to hide.
 Shine any light with an alpha colour component to reveal the object.
 Your magic light material should have a colour with an alpha component of 0 otherwise it will show up even without a light on it.
 Your light should have maximum alpha otherwise it won't show up hidden objects.

+The shader parameter `Amplification` controls how much the surface alpha amplifies the light falling on it.
+The higher the value, the less light you need to make the object show up.

 ## How it works

 This shader is a standard Unity surface shader with a custom lighting function.
 The lighting function is modified from the SimpleLambert shader given in the Unity documentation: